zalyoung/gitlab-handbook/content/handbook/engineering/architecture/design-documents/ci_pipelines_for_github/_index.md

 3. Gitlab will receive the push payload.
 4. Gitlab will use Installation Access Tokens (IAT) to exchange for a short lived token (1hr max)
     1. [Github docs for IAT](https://docs.github.com/en/apps/creating-github-apps/authenticating-with-a-github-app/authenticating-as-a-github-app-installation)
+    1. Each GitHub project will come with an Installation ID.
+GitLab will use a secure `.pem` key with this Installation ID to get a short-lived token for that project.
 5. Gitlab will use the webhook details for which email did the push.
 And try to run a pipeline with that user on Gitlab's side.
 If the user does not exist, the pipeline will be created but in a failed status.
 Any maintainer of the project can then retry the pipeline.
     1. The pipeline will be generated from a `.gitlab-ci.yml` present on Gitlab.com side.
 6. Rails will pass the necessary params including the IAT to the runner.
 It will also update the pipeline on Github side to "running" via Github API and IAT.